Download the latest version, IDImposer 2020.05.30

 If you are installing on a Mac, control-click the file “indesign-script-installer-mac.command“, in the MoveIntoScriptsPanel folder, choose “Open” from the context menu, and click ‘ok’ if you get an “unidentified developer” warning alert.

 If you got an error message in the preceding step, you may need to change your System Preferences.
 The necessary settings are in <Apple Menu> / System Preferences / Security & Privacy.
 Click the lock icon, enter your password or your admin password, and then select the 2nd item under “Allow apps downloaded from”.
 Click the lock again, and the IDImposer installer should work now.

 The installer uses the Mac Terminal application, and leaves Terminal open at the conclusion of installation; you will probably want to quit Terminal once the installer has finished.

 I’ll try to do a Windows version of an installer soon.
-(Beta version just released! see the indesign-script-installer ReadMe.)
-Until I do, use Method A or Method B or Method C to install.
+(Beta version just released!
+But see the indesign-script-installer ReadMe.)
+Until I do, use Installation Method A (drag-the-IDImposer-folder into the Scripts Panel folder.)

 To Purchase a License